-The 415U-2 will operate from a 15-30 Vdc supply (nominal 24 Vdc) connected to the SUP+ and SUP- terminals.
-The power supply must be able to supply enough current to operate the device, to power all of the I/O circuits 415, and to power the device's radio transmitter when it is sending data.
-A 24 Vdc 2.5 A power supply such as ELPRO PSG60E or PS-DINAC-24DC-OK is suitable for all configurations, including configurations requiring battery charging and expansion I/O.
+The power supply on the SUP+ and SUP- terminals must be able to supply enough current to operate the device, to power all of the I/O circuits connected to the 215U, and to power the device's radio transmitter when it is sending data.
+A 24 Vdc 2.5 A power supply such as PS-DINAC-24DC-OK is suitable for all configurations, including configurations requiring battery charging and expansion I/O.